ariana94/Audio-Feature-API-Analyis-/README.md

 - all audio features in the set of broad genres (pop + rock + hip-hop + metal)
 - all genres in the set of broad genres

-Because models didn't separate genres by audio features particularly well, I followed up with one final model to see if all songs by artists categorized as 'metal' could be distinguished from songs by artists categorized as 'dance pop'.
+Because models didn't separate genres by audio features particularly well, we followed up with one final model to see if all songs by artists categorized as 'metal' could be distinguished from songs by artists categorized as 'dance pop'.

 ## Results